-Now, what possessed this person to break into our house, I’ll never know.
-First of all, we are young and Handsome owns his house, thus there is nothing worth stealing.
-Second, who breaks into houses with cars parked out front?
-Third, who breaks into a house if all you can see from the back window is a dog bowl 10 inches wide that sits a foot off the ground?
+What possessed this person to break into our house, I'll never know.
+First of all, we are young, and Handsome owns his house, thus there is nothing worth stealing.
+Secondly, who breaks into houses with cars parked out front?
+And who breaks into a house if all you can see from the back window is a dog bowl 10 inches wide that sits a foot off the ground?

 And here's where it all goes just plain humorous (well, if that can be said for a situation like this).

-The ass clown stops in the neighbors yard ducking down, and replies, “What?”
+The ass clown stops in the neighbors yard, ducks down and replies, "What?"

-No… Really?
-Mind you only seconds have passed and the world is spinning but I am fully awake by now and amazed that anyone is this stupid.
+Mind you, only seconds have passed and the world is spinning, but I am fully awake by now and amazed that anyone is this stupid.

 Yep, just borrowing a cup of sugar.

-At this point all I can think is if my cats got out into the dark and cold, I will kill this idiot.
-The BF dial 911 and in a matter of seconds there are cops patrolling the street with spot lights.
+At this point all I can think is that if my cats got out into the dark and cold, I will kill this idiot.
+The BF dials 911 and in a matter of seconds there are cops patrolling the street with spot lights.

-Nothing came of it and the person wasn’t caught, but in hindsight it’s a great story – minus the whole being broke into part.
+Nothing came of it and the person wasn't caught, but in hindsight it's a great story - minus the whole house being broken into part.

 Marble was awesome and totally saved the day (We all know we've said our pet would lick a stranger to death before being mean - and yet).

-If he had taken off in another direction on the backyard he would have fallen into a hole BF dug a while back for a project that he hasn’t finished yet. #fail
+If he had taken off in another direction in the backyard he would have fallen into a hole BF dug a while back for a project that he hasn't finished yet. #fail

 And nothing will ever top the conversation that took place.
 Nothing.

-Later that day, Handsome’s truck got backed into in a parking lot… I can’t remember it now, but I’m pretty sure there was a third thing for the day too.
+Later that day, Handsome's truck got backed into in a parking lot.
+I can't remember it now, but I'm pretty sure there was a third crappy thing for the day, too.

-Peabody’s Really Bad Day Fix it All Chocolate Chip Cookie Dough Cheesecake
+Peabody’s Really Bad Day Fix-it-All Chocolate Chip Cookie Dough Truffles Cheesecake

 For the cookie crust: